Abijeet/markdown-notes-doc/ui/notes.md

 # Viewing older notes

-Older notes can be viewed via the calendar (described here [TODO]).
+Older notes can be viewed via the calendar ([described here](https://github.com/Abijeet/markdown-notes-doc/blob/master/ui/notes.md#the-calendar) ).
 The older notes view is simply a modified version of the actual notes view.
 This view shows the users the tasks that were completed by them on the day selected on the calendar.
 It is not possible to make any sort of modifications to past notes.

 > Since this gives an indication of tasks that were completed, the older notes view is only applicable for tasks based notebooks.